How Wearables Will Play a Critical Role in Supporting Seniors

 Daily movement is important for everyone, including seniors, as regular exercise is a vital component of long-term physical and mental health.
 Regular physical activity can help reduce blood pressure, reduce risk of chronic disease, mitigate anxiety, and improve sleep.
 It can also boost a person’s overall mood.
 Studies show that exercise can treat mild to moderate depression as effectively as antidepressant medication, without the possible side effect.

 Wearables such as Fitbit devices can help motivate in all kinds of ways: by providing reminders to move, showing real-time stats such as activity, heart rate, and step count, and tracking daily and weekly step and exercise goals.
-Challenging friends in the Fitbit App also adds even more motivation and social interaction.
-Our achievement badges help a person recognize and celebrate their fitness accomplishments.

 Wearables Offer Convenience

-With these changes, people are turning to home gyms and virtual workouts to stay active–and Fitbit is here to help!
+Since the pandemic, people are turning to home gyms and virtual workouts to stay active–and Fitbit is here to help!
 By using a Fitbit device and a Fitbit Premium membership, seniors who can no longer get to a gym can still stay active by taking virtual classes on their own convenient schedule.

-Our paid subscription service, Fitbit Premium offers programs and workout plans for every goal.
+Fitbit Premium offers programs and workout plans for every goal.
 Seniors can find hundreds of training classes for functional fitness that can help improve their balance, strength, and flexibility.
 Fitbit Premium also includes audio workouts that help nurture your mind, body, and soul (a favorite of mine is the “Clear Your Mind Walking Meditation”).

 Wearables Can Help Seniors Feel More Independent